Skip to content

 type PolicyDecision =

 A policy set is the full collection of policies applied to a single APS runtime instance.
-It is declared in a configuration file (format TBD — candidates: YAML, JSON).
+It is declared in YAML or JSON conforming to the PolicySet schema.

 yaml